Paley-Wiener theorems for a p-adic spherical variety: Definition and regularity of Eisenstein integrals

-Consider also the invariant-theoretic quotient $X_\Theta\sslash U_P$.
-It can be shown that it contains $X_\Theta^L$ as an open orbit, whose preimage is precisely the open $P_\Theta$-orbit in $X$.
-For a character $\omega\in \widehat{X_\Theta^L}_\CC^\unr$, considered as a function on $X_\Theta^L$ (this requires fixing a base point), we write $\omega\gg 0$ if it vanishes sufficiently fast around the complement of the open orbit; such characters contain an open subset of the whole character group.
+Consider also the invariant-theoretic quotient $X_\Theta\sslash U_P = \spec k[X_\Theta]^{U_P}$.
+It can be shown (cf.\ \cite[Lemma 15.3.1]{SV}) that it contains $X_\Theta^L$ as an open orbit, whose preimage is precisely the open $P_\Theta$-orbit in $X$.
+For a character $\omega\in \widehat{X_\Theta^L}_\CC^\unr$, considered as a function on $X_\Theta^L$ (this requires fixing a base point), we write $\omega\gg 0$ if it vanishes sufficiently fast around the complement of the open orbit; the set of such characters contains an open subset of the whole character group.

 Twisting by $\omega$ we get from $\Lambda$ and $\tilde v$ functionals:

 factoring through $\sigma\otimes\omega^{-1}$-coinvariants.